 About the North Carolina Banking Institute:

 The North Carolina Banking Institute is a student-edited law journal at the University of North Carolina School of Law.
 It is a leading banking law resource for attorneys, judges, policymakers, and scholars and contains practical as well as academic articles and features.

-About the North Carolina Journal of International Law and Commercial Regulation:
+About the North Carolina Journal of International Law:

-The North Carolina Journal of International Law and Commercial Regulation (now The North Carolina Journal of International Law) has two principal goals: first, to broaden the image of the UNC School of Law by providing attorneys with a publication focused on the practice of international law and second, to keep the law school in contact with those in the business and legal community that are forging ahead in the practice of international law.
+The North Carolina Journal of International Law (formerly The North Carolina Journal of International Law and Commercial Regulation) has two principal goals: first, to broaden the image of the UNC School of Law by providing attorneys with a publication focused on the practice of international law and second, to keep the law school in contact with those in the business and legal community that are forging ahead in the practice of international law.

 About the North Carolina Journal of Law & Technology:

 The North Carolina Journal of Law & Technology is a student-published law journal of the University of North Carolina School of Law.
 The journal's mission is to provide legal scholarship focusing on the many intersections between law and technology.
 Areas covered include intellectual property law, cyberspace law, environmental law, criminal law, health law, privacy law, and any other subject area where the sciences and law converge.